 What's different about the 737 Max series compared with earlier 737s?

-The 737 Max can fly farther and carry more people than the redesigned cabin interior and flies on bigger, more powerful and more efficient CFM LEAP engines., like the 737-800 and 737-900.
-It's also has improved aerodynamics and a
+The 737 Max can fly farther and carry more people than the redesigned cabin interior and flies on bigger, more powerful and more efficient CFM LEAP engines.
+CFM is a joint venture between General Electric and France's Safran., like the 737-800 and 737-900.
+It also has improved aerodynamics and a

 Those engines, though, required Boeing to make critical design changes.
 Because they're bigger, and because the 737 sits so low to the ground (a deliberate 737 design choice to let it serve small airports with limited ground equipment), Boeing moved the engines slightly forward and raised them higher under the wing.
 (If you place an engine too close to the ground, it can suck in debris while the plane is taxiing.)
 That change allowed Boeing to accommodate the engines without completely redesigning the 737 fuselage -- a fuselage that hasn't changed much in 50 years.

-The Air Current reported March 12 that the Lion Air plane lacked a warning light designed to alert pilots to the faulty sensor and that Boeing sold the light as part of an optional package of equipment.
-When asked about the warning light, a Boeing spokesman gave CNET the following statement on March 22:
+The Air Current reported March 12, 2019 that the Lion Air plane lacked a warning light designed to alert pilots to the faulty sensor and that Boeing sold the light as part of an optional package of equipment.
+When asked about the warning light, a Boeing spokesman gave CNET the following statement:

 "All Boeing airplanes are certified and delivered to the highest levels of safety consistent with industry standards.
 Airplanes are delivered with a baseline configuration, which includes a standard set of flight deck displays and alerts, crew procedures and training materials that meet industry safety norms and most customer requirements.
 Customers may choose additional options, such as alerts and indications, to customize their airplanes to support their individual operations or requirements."

-But on April 29, The Wall Street Journal reported that even for airlines that had ordered it, the warning light wasn't operating on some Max planes that had been delivered (a fact the Indonesian accident report confirmed.).
-Then on June 7, Reps.
+But on April 29, 2019, The Wall Street Journal said that even for airlines that had ordered it, the warning light wasn't operating on some Max planes that had been delivered (a fact the Indonesian accident report confirmed).
+Then on June 7, 2019, Reps.
 Peter DeFazio, a Democrat from Oregon, and Rick Larsen, a Democrat from Washington, said suggesting that even though the plane maker knew the safety alert wasn't working, it decided to wait until 2020 to implement a fix.